 Just yesterday we learned that the Pojac Point stone appears to have been stolen in August of 2012.
 With this in mind, we decided to finally begin work on a the long overdue project of locating all the runestones in Rhode Island.

 In 1778 Ezra Stiles, minister of Newport and later president of Yale, found inscription rocks in five different place in the Narragansett bay region.
 His drawings and observations were never published, but in 1838 Dr. Thomas H. Webb and John R. Bartlett sought out these rocks and published their works through the Rhode Island historical society.
 There were over 20 rocks with inscriptions that were suspected to have been left by per-colonial visitors and they were the heart of many different theories as to who.

-In 1919 the RI historical Society held a ceremony at the rock and christened it with corn, wine and oil.
-During the ceremony they renamed it “Lief’s Rock”.
+In 1919 the RI Citizen’s Historical Society (not the RI Historical Society) held a ceremony at the rock and christened it with corn, wine and oil.
+During the ceremony they renamed it “Leif’s Rock”.
 This upset Edmund Delabarre, a Brown University psychology professor who believed the evidence suggested the inscription was no older that the 1700s or 1800s.
 Though a skeptic of the Lief Erickson theory, Edmund would later claim that other petroglyphs in the bay were left by the Portuguese explorer Miguel Corte-Real.

 The Leif Erikson Runestone Gallery

 For More Information on the Northernmen or Narragansett Runstones:

 Posted in Ancient New England, Legends & Folklore and tagged bristol, inscription, leif erickson, narragansett stone, northernmen, norumbega, petroglyph, pojac point, rhode island, runes, runestone, strange new england, viking runes, viking runstonewith no comments yet.